maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

-The biggest addition to sphone has been the addition of the `voicecall-manager plugin <https://github.com/maemo-leste/sphone/pull/8>`_ which makes sphone support audio calls using the Telepathy framework (orchestated by by `Sailfish OS voicecall daemon
+The biggest addition to sphone has been the addition of the `voicecall-manager plugin <https://github.com/maemo-leste/sphone/pull/8>`_ which makes sphone support audio calls using the Telepathy framework (orchestrated by `Sailfish OS voicecall daemon
 <https://github.com/maemo-leste-upstream-forks/voicecall/>`_).
 The reason that
 this addition is huge is because this allows us to switch SMS and calls over the